 Upon completion students will receive a Certificate of Attendance.

 The purpose of the refresher course is to revise the knowledge and principals taught in APT’s 6 or 8 day course (or previous 5 or 6 day courses).
 The information covered in the refresher has been specifically chosen as the most industry relevant information with which to refresh a student’s memory.
 The course has also been designed to draw on each students own experiences since completing the course.

 The course will be mostly practical based using APT’s training equipment and machine simulation boards.
 There will be some theoretical sections and group discussion is encouraged throughout all of the day.

 It is recommended that everyone completing training, participate in a refresher training course every 2 years.

 APT’s Nationally Recognised Fluid Power courses provide students with the educational requirements of Competent Person status in support of MDG41.

 As you can imagine, it is important for individuals with specialist skills to periodically reinforce the important concepts and update their knowledge to current technologies, equipment and health & safety expectations.

 APT’s Fluid Power Refresher training is a single day event which can be delivered at your site or at our Toronto NSW training centre.
-This is the perfect environment for participants to receive intensive follow up tuition with equipment in safe, controlled, non-production surroundings.
+This is the perfect environment for students to receive intensive follow up tuition with equipment in safe, controlled, non-production surroundings.